-Submits the flow definition on hold.
-No automatic events can trigger this definition until it has been explicitly released.
+Commits the flow definition on hold, with event triggers disabled.
+No automatic events can submit this definition until it has been explicitly released and event triggers enabled.
 Use this option when the flow definition is complete, but you are not yet ready to start running flows on its defined schedule.
-When a definition is on hold, it can still be triggered manually, such as for testing purposes.
+When a definition is on hold, it can still be submitted manually, such as for testing purposes.